arunk2493/selenium-assignment/README.md

     1. AssesmentTest - test class file which call the actions from the page class

-    Used testng annonation priority for running the tests config.properties: Property file to maintain the test config data docker-compose.yml: Draft docker compose file to have standalone chrome to run via docker.
+    Used testng annonation priority for running the tests

+config.properties: Property file to maintain the test config data

+docker-compose.yml: Docker compose file to have standalone chrome to run via docker.

+    In Config.Properties file change browser name to "remote"

+    Run docker-compose up -d command before running the test

+    Now run the test with below command

 How to run Tests?